Note: This article was originally published in October 2024. It has been updated as of March 2026.

 Why Pay for Performance Matters

-Pay for performance also builds a culture that rewards employees for great work, which can be a motivator for your team.
-At Pave’s Total Rewards Live event, Michael Ng, VP of Total Rewards at Stitch Fix, spoke about the importance of understanding the difference between equity and fairness.
+At Pave’s 2024 Total Rewards Live event, Michael Ng, VP of Total Rewards at Stitch Fix, highlighted the importance of distinguishing between equality and fairness:

-“The words ‘equal’, ‘equitable’, and ‘fair’ are often used interchangeably, when we all know that there are nuanced but important differences,” Michael said.
+“The words ‘equal’, ‘equitable’, and ‘fair’ are often used interchangeably, when we all know that there are nuanced but important differences.
 ‘Equal’ quite literally means ‘the same.’
 To pay fairly, people who go over and above should receive more, while those who lack motivation and miss goals should receive less.
 To pay fairly, we must differentiate pay.
 This is the essence of pay for performance.”

 Pave Founder & CEO Matt Schulman posted about pay-for-performance culture on LinkedIn—see what the community had to say.